This section is not normative.

 Specifications referencing the features defined in this specification should consider that while easing functions most commonly take an input progress value in the range [0,1] and produce an output progress value in the range [0, 1], this is not always the case.
 Applications of easing functions should define the behavior for inputs and outputs outside this range to ensure they do not introduce new security considerations.

-The following changes have been made since the 9 October 2018 Working Draft:
+The following changes have been made since the 30 April 2019 Candidate Recommendation:

 This specification is based on the CSS Transitions specification edited by L. David Baron, Dean Jackson, David Hyatt, and Chris Marrin.
 The editors would also like to thank Douglas Stockwell, Steve Block, Tab Atkins, Rachel Nabors, Martin Pitt, and the Animation at Work slack community for their feedback and contributions.